kumarVikash99/Dummy-Amazon/README.md

 ### `npm run eject`
 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

+If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
+This command will remove the single build dependency from your project.

+Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc.) right into your project so you have full control over them.
+All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
+At this point you’re on your own.

+You don’t have to ever use `eject`.
+The curated feature set is suitable for small and medium deployments, and you shouldn’t feel obligated to use this feature.
+However, we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## Project Features
 - **Product Listing**: Displays a list of products with their details.
+- **Search Functionality**: Allows users to search for products.
 - **Shopping Cart**: Users can add products to the cart and view their selections.
 - **Checkout Process**: Simulates a basic checkout process.
 - **Stripe Payment Processing**: Handles secure payments using the Stripe API.
+- **Firebase Authentication**: Enables user sign-in and sign-up using Firebase Authentication.
 - **Order Tracking**: Uses Firebase Cloud Functions to track ordered items and their IDs.

 ## Installation